blogmywiki/piPlay/README.md

 Inside, it is like a sausage.
 You do not want to know how it works, what it is made of.

 # No, really, how does it work?
-It is based on a command-line Python program I wrote for Mac OS X that does a similar thing.
-It is a cut-and-shunt job and a horrible piece of programming that already needs a re-write from the ground up.
+It is based on [PyPlay](https://github.com/blogmywiki/PyPlay), a command-line Python program I wrote for Mac OS X that does a similar thing.
+The GUI PiPlay you see here is a cut-and-shunt job and a horrible piece of programming that already needs a re-write from the ground up.

 It is a simple GUI-wrapper written using Tkinter for omxplayer.
 Omxplayer has some advantages: it can play almost any kind of audio file and allows extraction of metadata.
 But it's slow to start: there will be a short delay between pressing 'play' and the audio starting.
 I used aplay instead of omxplayer in [my Raspberry Pi cartwall](http://www.suppertime.co.uk/blogmywiki/2018/03/cartwall/) for this reason, but that only supports WAV files.